Video Instance Shadow Detection Under the Sun and Sky: SEMI-Supervised Video Instance Shadow Detection Framework

-\paragraph{Learning from labeled images.} First, we leverage labeled image data to train SSIS-Track.
-As shown in Fig.~\ref{fig:figure4}, given a single image, we adopt the feature pyramid network~\cite{lin2017feature} to extract features.
-Beyond the box and class towers in SSIS~\cite{wang2021single,Wang_2022_TPAMI} to predict shadow and object instances on single images, we add a tracking tower and a tracking controller to generate parameters of the convolutional filters for each shadow/object instance.
-The generated filters are then used in the tracking head to predict the tracking embedding of each instance.
-The inputs to the tracking head are the concatenation of the mask features and relative coordinates of each instance; see~\cite{wang2021single,Wang_2022_TPAMI} for details.
+In this section, we outline the training methodology for ViShadow using labeled image data, as depicted in Stage I of Fig.~\ref{fig:figure4}.
+For a single image, we employ mask and class \& box mask branches~\cite{wang2021single} to detect and segment shadow and object instances.
+To enhance tracking capabilities, we introduce a tracking branch with a dynamic tracking controller.
+This controller generates parameters for convolutional filters, used by the tracking head to predict instance tracking embeddings, taking feature maps and relative coordinates as inputs.

-To learn to track, we propose to make the tracking embeddings from the same instance to be closer in the latent space, or more distant, otherwise.
-Here, we adopt contrastive learning~\cite{fu2021learning, he2020momentum}.
-Specifically, for the $i$-th instance $\Omega _{i}$, we compute the center embedding $C_{i}$ as the average value of all the embeddings belonging to this instance:
+To learn tracking ability from image-level supervisions, we propose a center contrastive learning approach~\cite{he2020momentum}.
+We aim to bring tracking embeddings of the same instance closer and maintain distinctiveness from other instances.
+For each instance $\Omega {i}$, the center embedding $C{i}$ is computed as the average of all instance-level tracking embeddings:

-where $f_{e}$ denotes the instance-level tracking embedding of $\Omega _{i}$ and $N_{i}$ denotes the number of locations on the feature maps belong to $\Omega _{i}$ with classification score $\textgreater$ 0.05~\cite{tian2019fcos}.
-To encourage closer embeddings from the same instance, we adopt the center loss to minimize the L1 distance:
+with $N_{i}$ denoting the number of locations on the feature maps belonging to $\Omega _{i}$ and a classification score $\textgreater$ 0.05~\cite{tian2019fcos}.

-To make the embeddings distinctive from embeddings of other instances, we push the center embeddings of all the other instances further apart.
-To do so, we compute a dense similarity matrix $Sim(i,j)$ that represents the similarity between any two center embeddings:
+To encourage closer embeddings of the same instance, the center loss minimizes the L1 distance:

-where $K$ is the total number of instances.
-Note that we calculate the similarity matrix for both shadows and objects, respectively, based on the predicted classification results from the class tower, denoted as $Sim_{S}$ and $Sim_{O}$.
-Then, we introduce the contrast loss in terms of the cross entropy $C_{en}$ to maximize the self-matching likelihood and push different instances as far away as possible:
+Ensuring distinctiveness from other instances, we compute a similarity matrix $Sim(i,j)$ for shadows and objects separately.
+The contrast loss, based on the cross entropy $C_{en}$, maximizes self-matching likelihood and separates different instances: